 Would you rather mow grass, or spend time relishing the serenity of this backyard oasis?
-A water garden requires less maintenance than the same expanse of grass … and it’s much easier on the eyes, too!
+Small ponds (and large) require less maintenance than the same expanse of grass … and it’s much easier on the eyes, too!

 This newer pond looks like it’s been there for years.
 Strategic use of the surrounding landscape was considered when designing this pond and waterfall.

 A waterfall and winding stream spill gently into this small pond.
-A mix of aquatic and terrestial plants mingle with the rocks and water.
+A mix of aquatic and terrestrial plants mingle with the rocks and water.